GbookingLTD/gbooking-api/README.md

-# gbooking-integration-api
+# gbooking-api
-It provides API for integration with GBooking
+It provides GBookingAPI